Mortgage Applications Increase in Latest Weekly Survey

 FEMA Alert

-FEMA has issued a Fire Management Assistance Declaration for the state of New Mexico to supplement state, tribal and local recovery efforts in the areas affected by the Calf Canyon Fire on April 20, 2022.
+FEMA has issued a Major Disaster Declaration for the state of Alaska to supplement state, tribal and local recovery efforts in areas affected by a landslide on May 7, 2022.
 The following counties have been approved for assistance:

 Public Assistance: